Will I lose weight? What if I need to put weight on?

 In addition to the teas provided and hot water have any other herbal tea you like, with the exception of green tea because as great as it is we’re trying to have a break from caffeine in the 3 days,

-You say to put half a banana in the smoothie/porridge but I don't want to have any sugar even from fruit, shall i just omit?
+You give the option of adding half a banana to the smoothie/porridge but I don't want to have any sugar even from fruit, shall I just omit?

-Yes just leave it out and maybe have some seeds or soaked nuts alongside the smoothie. or replace with some avocado and keep it pure keto!
-I suggest the banana to give the recipe a little bit of sweetness and to make it more substantial and because it contains hemp protein this will slow down the sugar release from the banana but absolutely feel free to omit if you prefer.
+Yes just leave it out and maybe have some seeds or soaked nuts alongside the smoothie. or replace with some avocado and keep it lower carb.
+I give the banana option to give the recipe a little bit of sweetness and to make it more substantial and because it contains hemp protein this will slow down the sugar release from the banana but absolutely feel free to omit if you prefer.

 Can I exercise on the Cleanse?

-Yes absolutely.
-Vigorous exercise that makes you sweat is also really helpful in the detox process because it releases heat shock proteins in the body.
-Keep vigorous exercise to early in the day though so that you don't disrupt your wind down time and sleep.
+You can but listen to your body.
+Vigorous exercise whilst cleansing is usually not recommended in Ayurveda as the focus should be on nurture and support, having said that exercise that makes you sweat can be helpful in the detox process because it releases heat shock proteins in the body.
+If you do decide to do vigorous exercise keep it to early in the day though so that you don't disrupt your wind down time and sleep.

 What about meat?
 Can I add a bit of good quality meat in with the Cleanse?